The Euclid Program

 Online courses in Physics, Math, and Computer Science

-Take college level courses in physics, calculus and computer science, all from the convenience of your home computer.
+Stevens offers college level courses in physics, calculus and computer science, all from the convenience of your home computer.

-Stevens employs Moodle to access your virtual classroom, a learning management system that has become very popular among educators around the world as a tool for creating online dynamic web sites for their students.
+Stevens employs CANVAS to access your virtual classroom, a learning management system that has become very popular among educators around the world as a tool for creating online dynamic web sites for their students.
 The learning management system provides all the communication tools you need, such as email and threaded discussion forums.

 Each course begins with Orientation Week, during which you will familiarize yourself with Moodle, your textbooks and other materials, as well as update your online information.